infochimps-sales/smart-maintenance-demo/README.md

 This demo calculates the operational history of 200 simulated motors over time.
-Initially these motors are evolved using a _run-to-fail_ maintenance strategy, and the motor data collected then is shown below.
+Initially these motors are evolved using a _run-to-fail_ maintenance strategy, and the motor data collected during this period is shown below.
 Each motor has two knobs, Pressure (P) and Temperature (T), and motors having P,T settings in the interval 40 < P < 60 and T < 100 are by design longest lived, while motors having P,T setting further from the